Martin Raguž: 2014 presidential campaign

-Raguž accepted the nomination of the HDZ 1990 for the Croat member of the Presidency of Bosnia and Herzegovina on 5 July.
+On 5 July 2014, Raguž accepted the nomination of the HDZ 1990 for the Croat member of the Presidency of Bosnia and Herzegovina in the October general election.
 His nomination marked a deepening of the conflict within the Croatian National Assembly.
-As the cornerstone of its policy was cooperation with the European Union.
-Previously, the candidate for the Croatian member of the presidency announced as Živko Budimir, President of the Federation of Bosnia and Herzegovina.
+The cornerstone of Raguž's policy was cooperation with the European Union.
+Raguž's campaign received support from the First Bosnian party, whose president Šeherzada Delić announced official support for Raguž in the election.

-Raguž's campaign received support from the First Bosnian parties, whose president Šeherzada Delić announced official support for Raguž in the election.
+Raguž failed to get elected, obtaining 38.60% of the vote, while HDZ BiH leader Dragan Čović won with 52.20%.